 El Nido is located on the Sunda Plate, a plate that is entirely separate from the Philippine Mobile Belt to which the rest of the Philippines belongs.
 This explains why the limestone cliffs of El Nido are similar to those that can be found in Ha Long Bay (Vietnam), Guilin (China), as well as Krabi (Thailand), all of which are also part of the Sunda Plate.

-El Nido Town El Nido Town, the main settlement in the municipality, sits in a sheltered bay and is flanked by the area’s famous limestone cliffs on the eastern section and hills on the western side.
+El Nido Town, the main settlement in the municipality, sits in a sheltered bay and is flanked by the area’s famous limestone cliffs on the eastern section and hills on the western side.
 It is a small town center with tree-lined streets, and the lifestyle is laid-back.

 For most tourists this is the place from which the famous Bacuit Bay is visited.
+Both Island Hopping and Diving are popular water activities in the Bay.

-palawan Bacuit Bay is dotted with islands and islets, most of which are inhabited.
+Bacuit Bay is dotted with islands and islets, most of which are inhabited.
 Its clear blue waters are teeming with marine life.
 It is home to dugongs, turtles, manta rays, species of fishes, coral reefs, and the occasional whale sharks.
 There are over 30 dive sites ranging in depth from six to more than thirty meters.